Can I have my document certified elsewhere?

-Following a change in money laundering legislation, the German missions are no longer allowed to certify signatures or conduct identity checks for the purpose of opening a bank account, taking out a loan, credit card applications, account authorisations and the like.
+According to German money laundering legislation, German missions are not allowed to certify signatures or conduct identity checks for the purpose of opening a bank account, taking out a loan, credit card applications, account authorisations and the like.
+As a rule, we are most likely not able to assist if you need a certification on a bank form.
 Please ask your bank for further information.

 An exception is made with regard to blocked accounts for foreign students applying for a visa.
 The Legalisation department is still able to certify signatures and conduct identity checks in connection with the opening of a blocked account.

 Please note that the appointments shown online are the earliest available.
 We regret that, due to the current exceptional circumstances, you may have a long wait for an appointment.
 We are making every effort to work through the backlog that has accumulated during lockdown as quickly as possible.
 Please bear with us.

 Please note that, as a general rule, a separate appointment should be booked for each person/matter.